-NEW YORK (AP) — U2 honored the late Anthony Bourdain during their Monday night concert at the Apollo Theater.
+NEW YORK (AP) — U2 frontman Bono honored the late Anthony Bourdain toward the end of the band’s special performance at the Apollo Theater in Harlem.

-Lead singer Bono spoke of losing a “lot of inspiring, useful people” over the past few years “who gave up on their own life” alluding to the apparent suicides of musician Chris Cornell, Chester Bennington, and fashion designer Kate Spade.
+Bono spoke of losing a “lot of inspiring, useful people” over the past few years “who gave up on their own life” alluding to the apparent suicides of musicians Chris Cornell and Chester Bennington, as well as fashion designer Kate Spade.